bavanandam/baladatta-student-attendance/README.md

 ## ⚡ Requirements

 - **Zero operational cost**: Completely free to run.
 - **Mobile app-like experience**: Easy-to-use interface for teachers, installable as a PWA.
+We ruled out native mobile app development because it costs $100 per year for iOS, and iOS apps are the most in-demand
 - **Minimal clicks**: Streamlined workflow for quick attendance submission.
 - **Secure**: Ensures data integrity and teacher authentication.

 ## 🛠️ Solution Components

 - **Static PWA hosted on GitHub Pages**: Fully static and free hosting solution.
-- **Google Sheets backend**: Free and collaborative data storage for attendance.
+- **Google Sheets backend**: Free and collaborative data storage for attendance - We chose Google Sheets instead of DB to avoid another API layer and API hosting that costs in cloud.
 - **OAuth 2.0 login for teachers**: Secure authentication using Google accounts.
 - **Level-based access**: Each teacher can only see and submit attendance for their assigned level (5 levels in total).